isabella232/Ogmo-Editor/README.md

 ### Apply Tileset to Layer button

-This functionality is now relocated a button instead of automatic when switching tilesets in viewer.
+This functionality is now relocated to a button instead of automatic when switching tilesets in viewer.
 Chance of destroying tile layers decreased.

 ### Mac and Linux Support (via wine)